Canberra Raiders: 2010s

 In 2016, Canberra finished 2nd, for just the 3rd time in their history.
 They made the finals for the first time since 2012, Jarrod Croker broke the club point scoring record, they scored the most points for any Raiders team in a single season and they made a preliminary final for the first time since 1997.
-They eventually lost in the preliminary final 14–12 to the Melbourne Storm at AAMI Park.
+They eventually lost in the preliminary final 14–12 to the Melbourne Storm at Melbourne Rectangular Stadium.

 In 2017, Canberra finished in 10th position with 11 wins and 13 losses.

 In the 2018 NRL season, Canberra finished in 10th place on the table and missed out on the finals for the second consecutive season.
 The year was typified by the fact that the club could not hold onto a lead in many games throughout the season with the club losing games against Brisbane and Penrith despite being between 14 and 18 points ahead in both matches.

 The 2018 NRL season saw one of the best starts by the club since the 1990s when they got off to a 5–1 record after the first 6 rounds.
 At the completion of round 21, Canberra sat in 3rd place with a record of 13 wins and 7 losses which was almost identical position on the ladder and win–loss record they had at the same stage of the 2016 season.
 2019 saw the introduction and flying start to their careers for new fullback Charnze Nicoll-Klokstad and the club's 4th English recruit John Bateman both of whom were revelations for the club and were in contention for 'signing of the year'.
 After beating South Sydney in the preliminary final, Canberra qualified for their first Grand Final in 25 years against the Sydney Roosters.

-In the 2019 NRL Grand Final against the Sydney Roosters, Canberra would go on to lose the match 14–8 in controversial circumstances at ANZ Stadium.
+In the 2019 NRL Grand Final against the Sydney Roosters, Canberra would go on to lose the match 14–8 in controversial circumstances at Stadium Australia.
 During the second half of the game and with only 10 minutes remaining, Canberra were initially given a new six tackle set after referee Ben Cummins had ruled that the Sydney Roosters had touched the ball.
 Canberra player Jack Wighton would then be tackled with the ball.
 Cummins later ruled that it was not a repeat set and it was a handover to the Sydney Roosters.
-In the following minutes, Easts player James Tedesco would score the match winning try.
+In the following minutes, Roosters player James Tedesco would score a final try to end the game and result in the Sydney Roosters' 15th premiership.